microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 to the code.
 For example, what might be a programmatic warning internal to the code could be treated as an error by an external observer.

-This is where the power of dynamic telemetry can be found.
+This is where the power of Dynamic Telemetry can be found.
 This power allows for the training of nominal operating characteristics for a particular environment on specific hardware.
 The external observer should be viewed as an advocate for the user within the operational